Who Do They Think They Are?

 Every day, we put out into the world a version of how we want to be seen — and, of course, we’re always misunderstood.
-Each week, we’re asking strangers on the streets of New York City to size each other up.
+Each week in our “Judgments” photo project, we’re asking strangers on the streets of New York City to size each other up.

 GUESSES